shiyezhao/shiyezhao.github.io/_pages/about.md

 Postdoctoral Researcher, East China Normal University, July-October 2017<br>
 M.A.
 Zoology, East China Normal University, 2007-2010

-Let's Work Together :world_map: (:e-mail: szhao@jamstec.go.jp)
+Let's Work Together (:e-mail: szhao@jamstec.go.jp)
 ======
 If you're interested in collaborating, please feel free to get in touch.
-Japan offers both short-term and long-term programs to support international students, as well as early-career and senior scientists.
-I encourage you to explore opportunities such as the [Sakura Science Exchange Program](https://ssp.jst.go.jp/en/) and the [JSPS Fellowships](https://www.jsps.go.jp/english/e-inv/index.html).
+For those outside Japan, Japan offers both short-term and long-term programs to support international students, as well as early-career and senior scientists.
+I encourage you to explore opportunities, such as the [Sakura Science Exchange Program](https://ssp.jst.go.jp/en/) and the [JSPS Fellowships](https://www.jsps.go.jp/english/e-inv/index.html).